isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-hammer-toes-and-bunions/index.md

 If youre looking for Comfortable, stylish, and supportive orthopedic shoes, then this Women's Springfield shoe would be an ideal choice.

 The shoe provides an unmatched solution for hammertoes and bunions.
 It has a wide toe box that comfortable, supportive, and non-binding fit.
-The wide toe box also alleviates pressure on [claw toes](https://pestpolicy.com/best-shoes-for-claw-toes/), hammertoes, bunions, and sensitive feet.
+The wide toe box also alleviates pressure on [claw toes](https://pestpolicy.com/best-shoes-for-claw-toes/),hammertoes, bunions, and sensitive feet.

 The shoes also feature an Extra-depth design and removable insoles that allow the wearer to insert custom-made orthotics for extra support and comfort.
 The orthotics also improves the wearers stability, mobility, and help ease the stress on the muscles, joints, and feet.